surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - Most of our file code works with `std::filesystem` (or a sub thereof)
   - On linux, choose the ghc rather than system `std::filesystem` by default
   - Cross-compliation works from linux to windows and mac if you want!
+  - Surge-XT is signed and notarized on macOS
+  - Properly request Microphone access on macOS

 - Content
   - New patches from Jacky Ligon